 Abstract:

-Soil carbon pools play an important role in terrestrial ecosystems and are important for regulating atmospheric CO
+Soil carbon pools are important in terrestrial ecosystems because they regulate atmospheric CO

-2 concentrations and maintaining the global carbon balance.
-Soil organic carbon is the most important component of the soil carbon pool and is an important indicator of soil quality in ecosystems.
-This study takes the Manas River Basin on the northern slope of the Tianshan Mountains in Xinjiang as the research area to explore the spatial and vertical distribution characteristics of soil organic carbon in typical land use types, as well as the main influencing factors of spatial distribution.
+2 concentrations and maintain the global carbon balance.
+Soil organic carbon is the most important component of the soil carbon pool and an indicator of soil quality in ecosystems.
+This study considered the Manas River Basin on the northern slope of the Tianshan Mountains in Xinjiang as the research area to explore the spatial and vertical distribution characteristics of soil organic carbon in typical land-use types and the main influencing factors of spatial distribution.
 The results showed that the spatial distribution of soil organic carbon content showed a decreasing trend from south to north, manifesting as mountainous area (17.34 g∙kg

 −1) > mountain front (11.57 g∙kg